 The last thing a manager or workplace wants is laziness or a lack of productivity.
 When workers aren’t properly motivated to get a task done, there’s a high chance the company will not succeed.
 Therefore, a solution can be inspiring the workforce to be as productive as possible, and doing so will improve the health of the workers, managers, and the company as a whole.
 Businesses who master the art of incentivizing productivity are those who can rise the quickest and achieve the most success in the fast-paced market we live in.
-Below are a few tips on how to motivate workers to push their productivity to the next level.
+Below are a few tips on how to motivate workers to push their

 Make it Competitive